 Travel by bus to Santa Marta and continue to Taganga, we use this as our base to explore the surrounding beaches, villages and Tayrona National Park, renowned for its unique combination of coral formations and jungle vegetation.
-Enjoy a chance to sleep in hammocks while in the National Park (mosquito nets are provided).
+Enjoy a chance to sleep in hammocks while in the National Park.
 We will visit the pre-Hispanic village of Pueblito while hiking through forests, waterfalls, and lookouts with great views of the Sierra Nevada.
 Make sure to try the great seafood.

 After breakfast catch a flight back to Colombia's capital city for one final night on the town.
 Approximate Distance: 950km Estimated Travel Time: 1 hour 20 minutes (By flight)

 Depart at any time.